uh-joan/notebook_toolrow/DOCKER_SETUP.md

 1. Log in to pgAdmin using the credentials above
 2. Right-click on "Servers" in the left sidebar and select "Create" > "Server"
-3. In the "General" tab, give your connection a name (e.g., "SurfSense DB")
+3. In the "General" tab, give your connection a name (e.g., "SourceBook DB")
 4. In the "Connection" tab, enter the following:
    - Host: db
    - Port: 5432